rust-stuco/lectures/week8/slides.md

 # `longest` error

-The help text reveals some useful information:
+The help text from the compiler error reveals some useful information:

 ```
   = help: this function's return type contains a borrowed value,